Lin Carter: Posthumous collaborations with Howard and Smith

-Carter also produced what he referred to as "posthumous collaborations" with deceased authors, notably Robert E. Howard and Clark Ashton Smith.
+Carter also produced what he referred to as "posthumous collaborations" with deceased authors, such as Robert E. Howard and Clark Ashton Smith.
 He completed a number of Howard's unfinished tales of Kull (see Kull (collection)) and Conan the Barbarian, the latter often in collaboration with L. Sprague de Camp.
 He also collaborated with de Camp on a number of pastiche novels and short stories featuring Conan.

 Few had escaped the holocaust of inconceivable cold that blew ravening down the boreal Pole...